tfrenkiel040/website/_posts/2024-06-16-ad-creatives-what-makes-a-good-ad.md

 ![Good Ad Example](/assets/images/ads.jpeg)

-PS.
 The creatives above are from a campaign that ran a while ago in Sweden.
 I really loved this campaign and I think they are a great example of creatives that check all the boxes.
 By Åkestam Holst / NoA for Pressbyran, to promote their cinnamon buns during cinnamon bun day.
 (Yes, that is a day we have in Sweden.)